Principles of Sustainability

 The ultimate success of the university, the well-being of its constituents and the surrounding community, depend on our ability to achieve our research, education and service missions while promoting sustainable behaviors and practices.

 To achieve this, UC San Diego has established and acknowledges the following Principles of Sustainability.

 - We are committed to the creation of a sustainable relationship between human societies and the natural environment upon which we all depend.

-- We recognize that UCSD can make vital contributions to sustainability solutions through its research, teaching, and operations.
+- We recognize that UC San Diego can make vital contributions to sustainability solutions through its research, teaching and operations.

 - We encourage the development of academic programs to create sustainability solutions through research and experiential learning.